Contexter/FountainAI-API-Docs/FountainAI OpenAPI Documentation Update Pipeline.md

 ### Summary

 This document provides a detailed guide for setting up and using the FountainAI OpenAPI documentation update pipeline.
 The setup script creates the necessary GitHub Actions workflow and custom actions to automate the process of updating OpenAPI documentation.
 The instructions ensure that you can easily update and maintain the OpenAPI documentation with minimal manual intervention.
 By following these steps, you can ensure your OpenAPI documentation is always up-to-date and accessible via GitHub Pages.

+Additionally, the setup script ensures that it moves itself into the repository if it's not already there, preventing the repository from being cloned recursively into itself.

+---